Valaa-Technologies/valaa-vault/packages/prophet/README.md

 simplicity, has a major glaring weakness: loading a single resource means loading all other resources in the event log.
 This is fine in limited contexts like singular projects of a desktop application.
-But ValaaSpace as a unified, global repository is immense.
+But valospace as a unified, global repository is immense.
 In order to not be useless it cannot be a trivial singular event log.

-The Valaa solves this problem with *Partition*s which divide the ValaaSpace into smaller pieces.
+ValOS solves this problem with *Partition*s which divide the valospace into smaller pieces.

 #### 2.3.1.
 Partition rules